 5 of the worst years in British history

-Uncertainty about coronavirus and Brexit may dominate the news in 2020, but Britain has survived difficult times before, as this 2008 article from Derek Wilson shows.
+Uncertainty may dominate the news, but Britain has survived difficult times before, as this 2008 article from Derek Wilson shows.
 Here, he nominates five years that saw the greatest tests in our history

 If there is a commodity every politician would love to be able to bottle, it must surely be the "feel-good factor", that sense of wellbeing that Voltaire lampooned so effectively in Candide with the philosophy of Dr Pangloss: "all is for the best in this best of all possible worlds".
 Ironically, it is our confrontational political system that helps to ensure that, like the end of the rainbow, that blessed state of universal satisfaction remains elusive.